Can You Eat Salmon on the Mediterranean Diet?

 • Moderate Dairy: Some varieties of cheese and yogurt are included, but typically in smaller amounts.

-See also Can I Snack on Nuts While on a Low-Carb Diet?
+See also Can I Eat Ice Cream on the Mediterranean Diet?

 The Health Benefits of the Mediterranean Diet